Conference Agenda

 1UNU-WIDER, Finland; 2International Inequalities Institute, London School of Economics, London, UK; 3Facultad de Economía, Universidad Externado de Colombia, Bogotá, Colombia

-The aim of this paper is to analyse the distributional effects of fuel subsidy reforms in four countries of the Andean region: Bolivia, Colombia, Ecuador and Peru.
-The analysis combines tax-benefit microsimulation techniques with input-output analysis to estimate the direct and indirect distributional effects of fuel subsidy reforms, and the role played by enhanced social assistance in protecting vulnerable households.
+This paper analyses the distributional effects of fuel subsidy reforms in four countries of the Andean region: Bolivia, Colombia, Ecuador and Peru.
+We combine tax-benefit microsimulation techniques with input-output analysis to estimate the direct and indirect distributional effects of reducing to the point of fully removing such subsidies, and explore how recycling the proceeds towards greater social protection can alleviate the burdens placed on society.
 Our results shows that the removal of fuel subsidies has a negative impact on household income, particularly for those at the bottom of the distribution which increases poverty.
 Recycling the revenue saved from the removal of subsidies to enhance the generosity of existing social protection programs mitigates the increase in poverty but to different extents across countries.
 The latter reflects differences in targeting of current social protection programmes in the countries under study.

 Rattenhuber-Fuelling The Green Transition-284.pdf